vdhamer/Photo-Club-Hub/.github/README.md

 </p>Items on the `Portfolios`, `Clubs and Museums` and `Who's Who` lists can be deleted by swiping them to the left.</p>

 <details><summary>Details on Deletion (click to expand)</summary></p>
-Every time the app launches it fetches up to data information from online sources.
+Whenever the app is launched, it fetches up to data information from online sources.
 This ensures that the app stays up to data with respect to the current list of photo clubs (`Level 1`), their members (`Level 2`) and their portfolio images (`Level 3`).

 This fresh online data is merged with an on-device (`CoreData`) database which contains a copy of the data received during previous runs of the app.